 - For the second quarter return only, qualified wages for the employee retention credit and allocable health plan expenses paid in the first calendar quarter from March 13, 2020 through March 31, 2020, as the IRS determined that they should be reported on the second quarter Form 941 rather than the first quarter Form 941

 If an employer is unable to accurately determine and report this information on its Form 941 for a given quarter, it can modify the return later.
 An employer can correct a prior return by timely filing Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund.

-The new payroll tax relief programs offer an opportunity to employers to save money by reducing their 2020 payroll taxes.
+These payroll tax relief programs offer an opportunity to employers to save money by reducing their 2020 and 2021 payroll taxes.
 However, the rules for the programs are complex and employers may need to work closely with their advisors and payroll providers to utilize these programs.